-Open House: What steps should be taken to check environmental degradation?
+Open house: What steps should be taken to check environmental degradation?

 Voting in 93 seats across 12 states tomorrow

-Terrorists using steel bullets to ambush forces in J&K, taking to ‘hit-&-run’ tactics
+Terrorists using steel bullets to ambush forces in Jammu and Kashmir, taking to ‘hit-&-run’ tactics

 Poonch, Rajouri epicentre of attacks; 18 killed in a year